 Ms. Debra Mize: Director Prevention & Education Against Domestic Violence

 Violence Prevention Center SW IL; "Patricia McKnight's work has truly been an inspiration to

 many victims as they make their journey to survivor.
 She has learned to take the

 horror of what was done TO her and create a space of peace, healing and growth

 for many through her writing, online presence and radio shows.
 People will learn

 and live from her efforts and make a space where the pain has been to create a

-We are a NOT FOR PROFIT organization dedicated to inspire hope, help and healing to men, women and children dealing with some form of past or present abuse, violence, or trafficking, while providing education & empowerment to create prevention within our communities.
-TOGETHER WE ARE **Connecting hearts & holding hands around the world**
+This is a self supported, organization dedicated to providing hope, help and healing for men, women and children dealing with some form of past or present abuse, violence or trafficking, while helping to build education & prevention within every small community.

 .Patricia, when I watched your video on YouTube, I found the courage to do as you had done and wrote my own book on incest, NO TEARS FOR MY FATHER.
 Your courage inspired me and I know all the work you are doing for victims like ourselves.
 I applaud your work and hope everyone gets behind you with donation.
 Big Hugs to you and Michael. http://www.vigaboland.com